Patriot League (Summer 2014)

 TOURNAMENT MOST VALUABLE PLAYER (2)

 Points for the Presidents' Cup are awarded based upon a combination of an institution's regular-season and tournament finishes in each sport.
-The Mids have now placed second in the overall standings six times to go along with their 2011-12 victory in the last seven years.
+The Mids have now placed either first or second in the overall standings in each of the last eight years.
 These showings are in spite of Navy ranking in the lower half of the league for the number of league sports it offers.

 Navy's Recent Finishes in Overall Presidents' Cup Standings

 Navy's Top Finishes in Women's Presidents' Cup Standings